ocaml/ocaml.org/data/tutorials/language/0lg_08_basic_datatypes.md

 - The empty list is written `[]`, has type `'a list'`, and is pronounced "nil."
 - The list constructor operator, written `::` and pronounced “cons”, is used to add a value at the head of a list.

-Together, they are the basic means to build lists and access the data stored in lists.
+Together, they are the basic means to build a list and access the data it stores.
 For instance, here is how lists are built by successively applying the cons (`::`) operator.
 ```ocaml
 # 3 :: [];;
 - : int list = [3]